Illinois Special Education Teacher Tuition Waiver (SETTW) Program

 - Not receive funds from the Minority Teachers of Illinois (MTI) Scholarship Program or the Golden Apple Scholars of Illinois Program during the same term(s) for which you receive funds from the Illinois SETTW Program.

 In addition to eligibility requirements, applicants should also be aware of the rights and responsibilities for program recipients.
+To view the rights and responsibilities for this program, click on the link for the appropriate academic year:

 To apply, you must obtain the Illinois Special Education Teacher Tuition Waiver (SETTW) Application by clicking here, or by requesting it from ISAC, eligible institutions or offices of Regional Superintendents of Education in Illinois, or state legislative and federal congressional offices.
 Submit your complete application to ISAC's Deerfield office postmarked on or before March 1 immediately preceding the initial academic year for which you are requesting the tuition waiver, in order to receive priority consideration.
 Applications postmarked after that date will be given consideration for the award if, after the initial round of awarding, funding all 250 available tuition waivers have not been awarded.
 Once you're awarded the tuition waiver, you do not need to reapply for consideration for additional years.
 If you are eligible for the Illinois Special Education Teacher Tuition Waiver, you will receive a notice of eligibility by July 1.